Rental property disputes

 Notices to remedy and vacate

-- Notice to remedy to the lessor from the tenant for breach of clause 91 of Schedule 1 of the Residential Tenancies Act 1997
+- Notice to remedy - to the lessor from the tenant

-- Notice to remedy to the tenant from the lessor due to unpaid rent
+- Notice to remedy (unpaid rent) - to the tenant from the lessor

-- Notice to vacate to tenant by lessor.
+- Termination notice/notice to vacate - to the tenant from the lessor

 Rental bond disputes